opdavies/sculpin-content-generator-bundle/README.md

 ## Usage

 With the bundle enabled, you can now see the additional commands by run the `sculpin` command.
+Currently, only `content:new:post` is added, which generates posts.

-The default one is `content:new:post` that generates posts.
+The next step for is to allow for the bundle to be extended and to allow for customised templates, and also the ability to add commands for other content types - or ideally load them automatically from `sculpin_content_types`.

 ### Options